ActionScripted/dev-machine/README.md

 # dev-machine

-Automate and maintain developer machine setup.
-Provide your organization and developers with a non-invasive, local-only way to keep things in sync.
+Provide your team with a non-invasive, local-only way to get things setup and keep things in sync.

 ## Documentation